647 Fifth Avenue: 1990s to present

 Olympic Airways moved out of 647 Fifth Avenue around 1993, and the building was vacant for two months.
 In February 1995, fashion designer Gianni Versace leased 647 Fifth Avenue for 20 years on behalf of his company.
 Architectural firm Laboratio Associati was hired to renovate the building.
 The original vermiculated base was rebuilt from Danby Vermont marble, which had been in the Italian city of Carrara.
 The vermiculation was reproduced using laser cutting, but the finishes were performed by hand.
 Rocco Magnoli and Lorenzo Carmellini, two architects with Laboratio Associati, used historic photos of the house to recreate its original appearance.
 The interiors were also renovated with one room per vertical bay.
 Versace also added a rooftop cafe and garden.
 The Versace store opened in October 1996 with a party attended by celebrities such as Sheryl Crow and Jon Bon Jovi.
 The location was meant to be Versace's flagship store.

 The building was renovated for six months starting in late 2005, during which the windows were enlarged and the interiors were rearranged.
 The Versace store reopened in March 2006.
 In May 2012, real estate investment firm Crown Acquisitions took a 49.9 percent stake in the Olympic Tower properties, which included 647 Fifth Avenue, the Cartier Building, the Olympic Tower itself, and a fourth building at 10 East 52nd Street.
 In December 2018, Versace announced its plans to leave 647 Fifth Avenue and sublease the space.
-Versace's lease expires in December 2023 and the company, which wanted to move uptown, could not break its lease.
+Versace's lease did not expire until December 2023, and the company, which wanted to move uptown, could not break its lease.
+By 2022, Versace was still located at 647 Fifth Avenue.
+The shapewear brand Skims leased 647 Fifth Avenue in early 2024 at a rate of less than 200 $/ft2, no more than a quarter of the rate that Versace had been paying for the building.